-Work in the Division of Immunology covers three mains areas:
+Work in the Division of Immunology covers a number of important areas:

 Immunology is a key discipline in the Department of Medicine and PIs are discussed in specific subject areas and here: